UK culture venues reopen but artists still suffering | DW | 14.05.2021

 The Florence Nightingale Museum in London is among those under threat to have to close its doors permanently

-A UK government "culture recovery fund" of £400 million (€465 million) was aimed at helping "more that 2,700 arts, culture, heritage organisations and independent cinemas survive and thrive."

 But some artists believe the money has not been sufficient for many working in the culture industry.
-Aletia Upstairs, a performing artist and cabaret singer in London, says that "bare minimum government help made available to some artists but you really had to prove that you were starving."
+Aletia Upstairs, a performing artist and cabaret singer in London, says that there was some "bare minimum government help made available to some artists but you really had to prove that you were starving."

 "I don't think it's fair that the biggest institutions got support when the small artists didn't," the performer told DW.
 "And this has certainly changed my view of the government of this country.
 Before COVID, I never really was interested in politics but now I really feel strongly that artists also have to act as activists."